Three Card Tarot Spread

 Can I use the Three Card spread for relationship questions?

-Yes — and it's especially powerful for this.
-Common relationship framings: Current dynamic / What's needed / Likely outcome, or Partner 1 energy / Partner 2 energy / Relationship trajectory.
+Yes — and it's especially useful for this.
+Common relationship framings: Current dynamic / What's needed / Likely direction, or Partner 1 energy / Partner 2 energy / Relationship trajectory.